shnngl/20004datavisualization_final/readme.md

-# Data Visualization Project
+# The Development of MLB Team Performance

 ## Project Overview

-This project demonstrates interactive visualizations using Streamlit.
+As highlighted in the film *Moneyball* discussed in class, the use of statistics has significantly reshaped the game of baseball.
+I was fascinated by how extensively baseball has been quantified when I first began learning about it.
+For this reason, I believe baseball data serves as an excellent dataset for data visualization.

-The goal is to explore trends and patterns in the dataset, providing insights through a combination of different visualization techniques.
+This project demonstrates interactive visualizations of MLB team performance data using Streamlit.

 ---